Raw data formatsο

 a free-form string comment. |

-Note that in the original_instance_name
+Note that in the original_instance_name, the parts N and E denote

-number of nodes and edges, respectively while p
+number of nodes and edges, respectively while p stands for the random graph

 model parameter for edge probabilities (in Erdos-Renyi model).